bpucker/MybMonday/README.md

 ### (20) Anthocyanin activating AtMYBs ###

-> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** The three anthocyanin regulators PAP1 (MYB75), PAP2 (MYB90), and MYB113 are expressed in different developmental stages of Arabidopsis thaliana leaves #MybMonday (details: )
+> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** The three anthocyanin regulators PAP1 (MYB75), PAP2 (MYB90), and MYB113 are expressed in different developmental stages of Arabidopsis thaliana leaves #MybMonday (details: https://bit.ly/3jxuQRd)

-There are three anthocyanin activating MYBs in Arabidopsis thaliana: MYB75, MYB90, and MYB113.
+There are three anthocyanin activating MYBs in _Arabidopsis thaliana_: MYB75, MYB90, and MYB113.
 Trans-acting siRNA 4 (TAS4) and microRNA828 (miR828) are repressing the gene expression of these MYBs.
-[Koo & Poethig, 2021](https://doi.org/10.1186/s13765-020-00584-0) show that the expression of PAP1 (MYB75), PAP2 (MYB90), and MYB113 change over developmental stages of A. thaliana leaves.
+[Koo & Poethig, 2021](https://doi.org/10.1186/s13765-020-00584-0) show that the expression of _PAP1_ (_MYB75_), _PAP2_ (_MYB90_), and _MYB113_ change over developmental stages of _A. thaliana_ leaves.
 TAS4 seems to be most active in young leaves.
 The anthocyanin content is equal in all leaves during the first 3-4 weeks, but there is a substantially higher anthocyanin concentration in apical leaves in older plants.
-An additional finding is that PAP2 might be responsible for the anthocyanin increase under nutrient-deficient conditions, because its gene expression was increased 1000-fold.
-Different transcript abundances of PAP1 and PAP2 could be determined by different affinities of TAS4 for both MYBs.
+An additional finding is that _PAP2_ might be responsible for the anthocyanin increase under nutrient-deficient conditions, because its gene expression was increased 1000-fold.
+Different transcript abundances of _PAP1_ and _PAP2_ could be determined by different affinities of TAS4 for both MYBs.